John Fian

-John Fian (alias Cunninghame) (died 27 January 1591) was a Scottish schoolmaster in Prestonpans, East Lothian and purported sorcerer.
+John Fian (alias Cunninghame) (died 27 January 1591) was a Scottish schoolmaster and purported sorcerer.
 He confessed to have a compact with the devil while acting as register and scholar to several witches in North Berwick Kirk.
 He was accused of bewitching townsfolk, preaching witchcraft, and, along with Agnes Sampson and others, raising storms to sink the fleet of King James VI of Scotland and his wife Anne of Denmark as they returned from Copenhagen, having been married in Oslo.
 He along with several other purported witches were arrested, examined and put to torture, in what would become known as the North Berwick witch trials.